-13. Turn it off — If you leave a room, turn off the lights.
+13. Turn it off.
+If you leave a room, turn off the lights.
 Same with the television, the stereo, or any other appliance.
+Switch to LED lights.

-15. Hang clothes up — Instead of using the clothes dryer, hang clothes up to dry, whether inside or outside.
+15. Hang it up.
+Instead of using the clothes dryer, hang clothes up to dry, whether inside or outside.
 You only need to toss clothes into the dryer for about 10 minutes if you miss that soft out-of-the-dryer feeling.